Using the LiveRecorder tool¶

 recording filename, use the --recording-file

-which the tool saves a recording.
-For example, if you want a recording to be
+under which the tool saves a recording.
+For example, to save a recording only if

 Options¶